This article presents reasons for adopting an “observer identity” as a default starting point to your analysis of social relationships.

 As you adopt the observer identity in regards to the interactions you partake in, don’t forget to observe your own thoughts about the observations of others that are constantly streaming in.

 Though you may be doing a good job of refraining from boxing people into certain identities, beware of the subtle effects that your observations have on your social outlook.
 As an observer of social interactions, you’ll recognize times when people are lying, times when they’re trying to save face, and times when they allow their egos to run rampant.
 In general, weak spots in people’s social mannerisms will become apparent.

 Noticing the darker sides of your social interactions and relationships will encourage you to develop a cynical perspective of them.
 You’ll become more of a strategist rather than participant of conversations – which isn’t a bad thing.
 However, as you strategize, refrain from falling through the weakened floorboards that cynicism introduces.

-The effect that this specific type of negativity has is much more subtle in its effect.
+This specific type of negativity is much more subtle in its effect.
 Though you’d still remain an observer of others’ actions and dialogue around you, your observations have the capacity to slowly veer off the objective path.

 Observing the observer is the implementation of checks and balances to ensure that your observations aren’t being subtly influenced by the process of observation itself.